 Sure, it’s not a horror game like Dead Space by any stretch of the imagination, and many of GLaDOS’ most hostile lines come across as humorous (to say nothing of the companion cube sequence and the fact that some of those etchings are the now-infamous incantation that ‘the cake is a lie’).
-But there is a very real sense that Chell is portaling for her life, and that there is some actual tension to the ending escape sequence.
+But there is a very real sense that Chell is portaling for her life, and that there is some actual tension to the ending escape sequence (the beginning of which coincides with an invigorating swell of background music—one of the first significant uses of music in the game).
 It was this darkly comedic tone and ultimately serious atmosphere, I would contend, that facilitated the inclusion of the easter eggs placing Aperture and Black Mesa in the same fictional universe.

 Every character in Portal 2 is lighter and more cartoonish than GLaDOS in the original, from Wheatley to GLaDOS to the defective turret to (above all) Cave Johnson and his doting assistant Caroline.
 Gone is the authoritative, monolithic monotone of Portal‘s GLaDOS (though, as a matter of minor convention, the desperately seeking turret voices are retained).
 Instead, GLaDOS moves from a curt, cruel tone of voice near the start of the game to a soft, emotional tone of voice near the end of the game—the latter sounding less like a disinterested artificial intelligence and more like a human speaking through a filter, much like Wheatley.